The Bitcoin Blockchain has over a decade long proven history as secure and sovereign

 The original Bitcoin software version started in January 3, 2009.

-On November 15, 2018 the Bitcoin SV version continued the original version of Bitcoin as the Bitcoin Cash group decided to change their consensus rules away from the original version.
-The vision for Bitcoin SV is to stay true to the original version of Satoshi Nakamoto’s vision as stated in the white paper i.e. to be secure, scalable, stable and minimalistic.
+On November 15, 2018 the Bitcoin SV version started restoring original version of Bitcoin, as the Bitcoin Cash group decided to change their consensus rules away from the original protocol.
+The goal for Bitcoin SV is to stay true to the original version of Satoshi Nakamoto’s bitcoin protocol as stated in the white paper and first version of the software i.e. to be globally scalable, stable, cost & energy-efficient.

 “The nature of Bitcoin is such that once version 0.1 was released, the core design was set in stone for the rest of its lifetime.”